CloudSnorkel/cdk-github-runners/API.md

 Available build arguments that can be set in the image builder:
 * `BASE_IMAGE` sets the `FROM` line.
 This should be an Ubuntu compatible image.
 * `EXTRA_PACKAGES` can be used to install additional packages.
 * `DOCKER_CHANNEL` overrides the channel from which Docker will be downloaded.
-Defaults to `"stsable"`.
+Defaults to `"stable"`.
 * `DIND_COMMIT` overrides the commit where dind is found.
 * `DOCKER_VERSION` overrides the installed Docker version.
 * `DOCKER_COMPOSE_VERSION` overrides the installed docker-compose version.